-(A) When expressing metabolic 'rate' measured in a chamber, a fundamental distinction is made between relating the rate to the experimental sample (left) instrumental chamber (right).
-The different meanings of rate need to be specified by the chosen normalization.
+(A) A fundamental distinction is made between metabolic rate related to the experimental sample (left) or to the instrumental chamber (right).
+The different meanings of rate need to be specified by the type of normalization.
 Left: Results are expressed as mass-specific flux, J{mX} , per mg protein, dry or wet mass.
 Cell volume, V{ce} , may be used for normalization (volume-specific flux, J{Vce}).
-Right: Flow per chamber, I, or flux per chamber volume, J_V , merely reported methodological reasons.

-(B) O2 flow per cell, $I{O2/\underline{Nce}}$, is the product of mitochondria-specific flux, mt-density and mass per cell.
-Unstructured analysis: performance is the product of mass-specific flux, $J{O2/\underline{mce}}$ [mol·s-1·kg-1], and size (mass per cell).
+Right: Flow per instrumental chamber, I, or flux per chamber volume, J_V , are merely reported for methodological reasons.
+(B) O2 flow per cell, $I{O2/Nce}$, is the product of mitochondria-specific flux, mt-density and mass per cell.
+Unstructured analysis: performance is the product of mass-specific flux, $J{\text{O2/mce}}$ [mol·s-1·kg-1], and size (mass per cell).
 Structured analysis: performance is the product of mitochondrial function (mt-specific flux) and structure (mt-content).
-Modified from Gnaiger (2014).
+Modified from Gnaiger (2019).
 For further details see Table 4.